Your ultimate Mum-guide for how to smooth and detangle matted hair - Without Tears!

 • Rolling around in bed like tiny acrobats.

-• Dry, thirsty hair that’s crying out for moisture (especially in summer, when swimming in salt water and swimming pools is a regular occurrence).
+• Dry, thirsty hair that’s crying out for moisture (especially in summer, when swimming in salt water or chlorine is a regular occurrence).

-• Using the wrong products – harsh formulas that aren’t made for children can strip hair of moisture, making it more prone to tangles.
+• Using the wrong products – Harsh formulas that aren’t made for children can over-strip hair of moisture, making it dry, brittle and more prone to tangles.

 Your Ultimate Detangling Toolkit

 Before diving into the step-by-step process of smoothing matted hair, let’s talk essentials.
-The right tools can make all the difference.
+The right tools can make all the difference when de-matting.
 You'll need;

 Detangling Brush – Your best friend for stubborn knots.
 Choose one with wide-set, flexible bristles, designed specifically for detangling.